-- Business update reports from the Accountable Officer; - The Charter/Terms of Reference of the Internal Audit Directorate; - The Internal Audit Strategy of the Scottish Government; - The annual Internal Audit Plan - The Scottish Governments Head of Internal Audit Annual Opinion and Report; - Quality assurance reports on the Internal Audit function; - The draft Annual Report and Accounts; - The draft governance statement; - A report on any changes to accounting policies; - External Audit's management letter/report; - A report on any proposals to tender for audit functions; - A report on co-operation between Internal and External Audit; - A report on the Counter Fraud and Bribery arrangements and performance; - Reports from other sources within the "three lines of assurance" integrated assurance framework (e.g. Best Value self-assessment Reviews, Gateway Reviews, Health Check
+- Business update reports from the Accountable Officer; - The Charter/Terms of Reference of the Internal Audit Directorate; - The Internal Audit Strategy of the Scottish Government; - The annual Internal Audit Plan - The Scottish Governments Head of Internal Audit Annual Opinion and Report; - Quality assurance reports on the internal audit function; - The draft accounts ; - The draft governance statement;

-Reviews, ICT Assurance Reviews, Digital Scotland Service Standard, Procurement Capability Reviews, Procurement Key Stage Reviews).
+- A report on any changes to accounting policies; - External Audit's management letter/report; - A report on any proposals to tender for audit functions; - A report on co-operation between Internal and External Audit; - A report on the Counter Fraud and Bribery arrangements and performance; - Reports from other sources within the "three lines of assurance" integrated assurance framework (e.g. Best Value self-assessment Reviews, Gateway Reviews, Health Check Reviews, ICT Assurance Reviews, Digital 1st Service Standard Reviews, Procurement Capability Reviews, Procurement Key Stage Reviews).